rbeccapotter/dhis2-docs-implementation/content/chis_implementation/06_dhis2_configuration.md

 The worst configuration of a CHIS in DHIS2 is typically where the current community health program business processes are simply digitized into DHIS2 without any modifications to optimize them.
 To avoid this mistake the first step to designing a well-functioning CHIS in DHIS2 to perform a thorough mapping of the current state of the community health program M&E data flow.
 The principal goal of mapping the current state are to:

-1. Harmonize CHW reporting tool into as few as possible (1 or 2).
+1. Harmonize CHW reporting tool into as few as possible
 2. Standardized the harmonized reporting tools across the whole country.
 3. Identify what is working well.
 4. Identify what is not working well and how it could be improved.